Categories > Places

 The Athabasca Region is nestled in the southern part of the mixed-wood boreal forest, providing excellent habitat for birds, mammals, amphibians, insects and more!
 This creates great opportunities for wildlife spotting, photography and viewing.
 Each season there is a varied cast of characters for you to see.
 Spring is a great time for returning migratory birds.

 The Athabasca Region has viewing platforms and other infrastructure to help make your wildlife watching easier.
-So bring your binoculars or telephoto lens to glimpse some of the iconic species in the Athabasca Region.
+All of the routes have ample camping spots, so you can take your time to tour all of the sites.
+So bring your binoculars or telephoto lens to glimpse some of the iconic species in the Athabasca Region! #LiveLifeOutside

 Tips for Successful Wildlife Viewing